 Location: Gainesville, Florida

-Cosmic Connection: Less than two hours north of Orlando and all of its cheery, plastic excess is one of Florida's first tourist attractions, a geological state park outside of Gainesville.
-Since the 1880s, curious explorers have descended a 212-step stairwell deep into the earth to a miniature rain forest, tiny waterfalls and layers of earth that hide fossil shark teeth and the remains of long-extinct animals.
+Cosmic Connection: Less than two hours north of Orlando and all of its cheery, plastic excess is one of Florida's first tourist attractions, a geological state park outside Gainesville.
+Since the 1880s, curious explorers have descended 212 steps deep into the earth to a miniature rain forest, tiny waterfalls, and layers of earth that hide fossils of shark teeth and the remains of long-extinct animals.
 It represents the lesser-known part of Florida that I love, the decaying, Goth-tinged, slightly shadowy corners that aren’t blasted out by the relentless sun.
 I relished in its weird flavor during my first visit in the fall of 1990, happily surprised to find something so interesting in what I thought, at the time, was an extremely vanilla place.
 Another surprise is Gainesville itself, a bike-friendly college town with one of the best small museums in the south (The Harn) and the stunning Baughman Center, a non-denominational chapel for “elegant contemplation.”

 Location: Southern California

 Cosmic Connection: Fast forward to 2001.
 I was living in Manhattan.
 My marriage was failing.
 I was stretched beyond my capacity at work.
 I wasn’t happy.
 So I got on a plane to Los Angeles.
 Driving east on the 10, I was floored by the emptiness of the desert, those mysterious windmills, and the hot, bright sunlight that was foreign and familiar in the best way.
 In Indio, under more stars than I could count, I heard Sigur Ros play Coachella for the first time and thought I had landed on Mars.
 In a good way.
 I started plotting my move west right there on the spot and never looked back.